pypa/pipenv/docs/advanced.rst

     - ``PIPENV_TIMEOUT`` — Set to an integer for the max number of seconds Pipenv will wait for virtualenv creation to complete.
 Defaults to 120 seconds.

+    - ``PIPENV_INSTALL_TIMEOUT`` — Set to an integer for the max number of seconds Pipenv will wait for package installation before timing out.
+Defaults to 900 seconds.

     - ``PIPENV_IGNORE_VIRTUALENVS`` — Set to disable automatically using an activated virtualenv over the current project's own virtual environment.